eMedicine Specialties > Ophthalmology > Extraocular Muscles

 Background

-Enlargement of the orbital cavity after orbital blowout fractures also may cause the globe to be retracted.4,5,6 It may be due to prolapse of orbital contents into adjacent sinuses, atrophy of orbital fat, or contracture of necrotic extraocular muscles entrapped within the fracture.
-Globe retraction also can be seen in metastatic scirrhous breast carcinoma from cicatrization of orbital tissue.7,8,9,10 Although less common, some cases of sclerosing orbital pseudotumor have been reported to cause globe retraction.11 A thorough history and examination are required to determine appropriate management for patients with globe retraction.
+There are many causes of globe retraction.
+It may result from active co-contraction of the horizontal rectus muscles such as in Duane retraction syndrome.
+Patients with Duane syndrome have strabismus, upshooting or downshooting eye movements, narrowing of palpebral fissure, and retraction of the globe on adduction.[1, 2] Enlargement of the orbital cavity after orbital blowout fractures from trauma also may cause the globe to be retracted.[3, 4, 5] This may result from prolapse of orbital contents into the adjacent paranasal sinuses, atrophy of orbital fat, or contracture of necrotic extraocular muscles entrapped within the fracture.
+Globe retraction also can be seen in metastatic scirrhous breast carcinoma from cicatrization of orbital tissue.[6, 7, 8, 9] Although less common, some cases of the sclerosing variant of idiopathic orbital inflammation (pseudotumor) have been reported to cause globe retraction.[10, 11]

 Pathophysiology

-Mechanism for globe retraction in Duane retraction syndrome is believed to be anomalous innervation of lateral rectus muscles from branches of oculomotor nerve (cranial nerve III).2 Both electromyographic and autopsy studies in Duane syndrome patients have demonstrated this anomalous innervation.
-In attempted adduction, simultaneous contractions of lateral and medial rectus muscles cause the globe to retract.12 Anomalous innervation between medial rectus and vertical rectus or oblique muscles also may explain upshoots and downshoots seen in adduction.
+Mechanism for globe retraction in Duane retraction syndrome is believed to be anomalous innervation of lateral rectus muscles from branches of oculomotor nerve (cranial nerve III).[2]
+Both electromyographic and autopsy studies in Duane syndrome patients have demonstrated this anomalous innervation.
+In attempted adduction, simultaneous contractions of lateral and medial rectus muscles cause the globe to retract.[12]
+Anomalous innervation between medial rectus and vertical rectus or oblique muscles also may explain upshoots and downshoots seen in adduction.

-Patient with metastatic breast carcinoma to the intraconal space of the right orbit resulting in mild globe retraction and enophthalmos.
+Patient with metastatic breast carcinoma to the in Patient with metastatic breast carcinoma to the intraconal space of the right orbit resulting in mild globe retraction and enophthalmos.

 Frequency